Skip to Content

 Pedestrian Accidents in Tennessee

-Over 25 percent of Americans have been in a distracted walking incident, but many still don’t realize the part they have to play.
+Over 25 percent of Americans have been in a distracted walking incident, but many still do not realize the part they have to play.
 Seventy-four percent see “others” as distracted while only 29 percent claim to be distracted themselves.
 There can be a lot going on when walking outside, so focusing on what is going on around you is critical.
 By staying visible and focused, you can decrease the chances that you will be in an accident.

 Preventing Pedestrian Accidents